Reflections

 What Does the Quran's Architecture Reveal About the Intention of Its Author?

 Not simply what the Quran says, but how it is built.
 Not simply what it affirms, but how it distributes, delays, repeats, interrupts, returns, conceals, discloses, and transforms.
-This essay asks what the Quran's architecture reveals about the intention of its Author – and finds that the form is already a theology.
+This essay asks what the Quran's architecture reveals about the intention of its Author – and suggests that form is already a theology.